Can the Best Magazine in Texas Be Saved?

 CJR called it “an ethical gray zone.”

-When reached for comment, a media representative told The Daily Beast that the magazine does not plan to do any one-on-one interviews at this time and would not answer specific questions about the Bumble cover or the atmosphere inside the publication—but in a released statement to the Beast, Hobby noted the magazine has an “ironclad commitment to editorial integrity.”
+When reached for comment, a media representative told The Daily Beast that the magazine management does not plan to do any one-on-one interviews at this time and would not answer specific questions about the Bumble cover or the atmosphere inside the publication—but in a released statement to The Daily Beast, Hobby noted the magazine has an “ironclad commitment to editorial integrity.”

 “The magazine did not and will not sell our covers,” Hobby continued.
 “Bumble’s Whitney Wolfe Herd was the best option for the cover of the newsstand copies of our February issue, and that’s why she’s featured.
 No money changed hands to promote any story.
 No editorial or cover considerations were influenced by outside interests.”